 Investing for Retirement with a 529 Plan

 Let’s talk about 529 plans.
-Should you use them as a bonus retirement account?
+Should you use a 529 plan as a bonus retirement account?

 Of course, 529 plans are intended for future educational expenses.

-What about using a 529 as a bonus retirement account for those who are already maxing out available retirement plans, Health Savings Accounts and backdoor Roth IRAs?
+What about using a 529 as a bonus retirement account, especially for those who already max out available retirement plans, Health Savings Accounts and backdoor Roth IRAs?

-Let’s look at investing for retirement in a 529 plan to see advantages and disadvantages.
+Let’s look at investing for retirement in a 529 plan and discuss advantages and disadvantages.

-Super-Savers already maxing out available retirement plans including backdoor Roths and HSAs in order to maximize tax sheltered accounts.
+Super-Savers already maxing out available retirement plans including backdoor Roth IRAs and HSAs in order to maximize tax sheltered accounts.
 They are ultra-tax efficient and conscientious about their future.

 Think about this: Roth IRAs are not intended for use as retirement accounts for those who make above a certain amount (that’s why they have income limits).
 Yet, we use them through the backdoor!

 HSAs are not intended as retirement accounts.
 Yet, they are!
-Possibly the best bonus retirement account.
+Possibly the best bonus retirement account around.

-Why not consider a 529 plan as a retirement account?
-We already use Roths and HSAs in an advanced way.
+So, why not consider a 529 plan as a retirement account?
+We already use Roth IRAs and HSAs in an advanced way.
 Why not a 529?
 Again, you are smart, tax-efficient and conscientious.
 Use the tax code to your advantage, as we do with other products!

 This is not a basic review of 529s.
 Don’t invest for your children’s education based upon what you read here.
-This is presented as a review of the advantages and disadvantages as using 529 plans as additional retirement accounts.
+This is presented as a review of the advantages and disadvantages as using 529 plans as an additional retirement account.

 Advantages of Investing for Retirement in a 529

-529s have no contribution limits, thus you can stuff as much money into one (or multiple plans) as you want.
+529s have no contribution limits, thus you can stuff as much money into one (or multiple plans in different states) as you want.
 Individual states have contribution limits, but you can name yourself beneficiary of the 529 and use multiple state plans.
 In addition, there is no income limit.
 Remember, per the IRS, 529 plans are intended to be used for educational expenses only, so be judicious with your stuffing.
 If you name someone else as beneficiary, you have a super-funding maximum of 5-years of gifts.
 If you name yourself (or your spouse), you can put as much in as you can justify to the IRS.

-Consider using tax inefficient assets (such as REITs) or fully taxable bonds in your 529 retirement account, as called for depending on your asset allocation.
+Finally, consider using tax inefficient assets (such as REITs) and be ultra-tax-efficient in your brokerage account.
 Remember, asset location is important when you have different tax treatment of your accounts.

 Downsides of 529s as Retirement Accounts